isomerpages/moh-upec/_courses-and-seminars/Recertification Programmes/Recurring Recertification.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/EMT_Recert.jpg">
 </div>
-<p>In accordance with the Healthcare Services Act (HCSA), EMTs are required
+<p>Private Ambulance Operators (PAOs) are strongly encouraged to have their
-to pass a recertification test every two years.
-To minimise disruptions to daily operations, Private Ambulance Operators (PAOs) are strongly encouraged to have their EMTs undergo recertification 3 to 6 months before their current certification expires.</p>
+EMTs undergo recertification 3 to 6 months before their current certification expires.</p>
 <p>The recertification course will last for 1.5 days, with the schedule as
 follows:</p>
 <ul data-tight="true" class="tight">